 ⚡Event Triggers

-Trigger a custom workflow in Zapier, Make or any HTTP REST endpoint of your choice (e.g. Slack and AWS lambda functions!) or execute a database query when your data gets updated.
+Trigger a custom workflow in Zapier, Make or any HTTP REST endpoint of your choice (e.g. Slack and AWS Lambda functions!) or execute a database query when your data gets updated.

-The triggered Database query can be anything from a Postgres, Snowflake, BigQuery, DynamoDB, MongoDB and more.
+The triggered database query can target systems such as Postgres, Snowflake, BigQuery, DynamoDB, MongoDB, and more.

 This guide illustrates how to create a trigger within a sync.